 Learning outcomes of the course unit

 To learn the basic structure of scientific articles and article types.
 To learn to read, understand, comment and write a structured abstract.
-To present and deliver in English the contents to peers, and discuss the contents with peers and teachers.
+To present and deliver the contents to peers, and discuss the contents with peers and teacher.

 Students must have a basic understanding of the written English Language and must know medical vocabulary.